sowmi234/sowmi234/README.md

 ### About Me!
 - 🔭 I’m currently working on real-time projects at Zen Hook Agency.

+- 💬 Ask me about anything related to web development, social media management, and machine learning.

 - 🌱 I’m currently learning advanced machine learning techniques and exploring new frontend development frameworks.

-- 💬 Ask me about anything related to web development, social media management, and machine learning.
+### Education and Certifications
+- **Pre-Final Year** in Information Technology, Bannari Amman Institute of Technology

 <br/>